SopiMlab/DeepLearningWithAudio/gansynth/training/triton/README.md

 ## Train

-Prepare your dataset and copy the files to Triton, then submit a batch job using our `train2.slrm` script.
+Prepare your dataset and copy the files to Triton, then submit a batch job using our `train.slrm` script.
 The script requires the following arguments:

 - Path to the Conda environment
 - Path to your training data file (`data.tfrecord`)